nikslos/katacoda-scenarios/hello-world/intro.md

 - learn how kubernetes is able to scale pods and its self-healing ability

 As example app you will use word-press as frontend and a mysql as database.

+If you look for help visit: https://kubernetes.io/de/docs/home/ or ask your kubernetes coach for help.